 Use the Home app on your iPhone, iPad, or iPod touch

-- Open the Home app on the iOS device that's signed in with the Apple ID that you used to set up HomePod.
+- Open the Home app on the iOS or iPadOS device that's signed in with the Apple ID that you used to set up HomePod.

 - Press and hold HomePod, then tap Settings.